 Try to pay your bills on time –

-Make on time payments for all of your bills.
+Make on-time payments for all of your bills.
 This may include secured credit cards, your utility bills, your phone bills, and others.
 Consumers normally apply for a secured credit card to improve their credit.
 But their credit score can be harmed if they do not pay the bills on time.
 If you miss your secured credit card payments, it will reduce your card’s security deposit.
 On the other hand, positive payment history may help you to increase your credit limit.
 Secured card lenders may increase a borrower’s credit limit if the borrower is regular on his/her payments.

 Maintain a gap while applying for credit cards –

 Applying for too many cards within a short time may reduce your credit score.
-As a result, your application gets rejected.
+As a result, your application got rejected.
 So, wait for a few months and then work on your credit score.
 Soon you’ll be able to apply for a credit card.

 Create a budget –

 Creating a monthly budget will help you to categorize your money as per your different needs.
-It may also help you to keep track of the expenses and assist you to pay your bills on time.
+It may also help you to keep track of your expenses and assist you to pay your bills on time.
 Budget can also help you to reduce the debt-to-income ratio and decrease your debts.

 Pay off your debt burden –